 This research is currently funded internally as a pilot study and will continue contingent upon further funding.

 To learn more about UMAP research initiatives, visit the UMAP Research page.

-For more than 65 years, people with aphasia have come from around the world to receive the highly individualized and concentrated therapy offered at UMAP.
+For 8o years, people with aphasia have come from around the world to receive the highly individualized and concentrated therapy offered at UMAP.
 Our intensive course of therapy can result in significant improvement in communication skills over time.
-While each client is different, we have seen improvement occur regardless of severity, type of aphasia (those with global aphasia also respond positively to intensive therapy), education, age, or stage of recovery.
+While each client is different, we have seen gains occur regardless of severity, type of aphasia (those with global aphasia also respond positively to intensive therapy), education, age, or stage of recovery.